-- Those who can afford to take on risk
+- You can afford to take on risk.

-- Those who are taking on risk as part of a holistic retirement income plan
+- You are taking on risk as part of a holistic retirement income plan.

-- Those who understand the actions they need to take if the risks materialize
+- You understand the actions you need to take if the risks materialize.

-This article explains how you determine if you meet any or all of these criteria.
+Learn more about how to figure out whether you meet any or all of these criteria.

-If you can accomplish this goal with something safe and guaranteed, like an immediate annuity, then why take on risk?
-On the other hand, if you had $300,000 saved, then perhaps the first $200k could be used to secure your lifestyle goal and the remainder could be used to invest in stocks – because at that point you can afford to take a risk with the extra $100k.
+If you can accomplish that goal with something safe and guaranteed, like an immediate annuity, then why take on risk?
+On the other hand, what if you had $300,000 saved?
+Then, perhaps the first $200k could be used to secure your lifestyle goal; the remainder could be used to invest in stocks.
+At that point, you could afford to take a risk with the extra $100k.

 Are You Using Risk as Part of a Holistic Plan?

-This strategy means you are using stocks as part of a plan – they need to earn about a 2.36% average return over 20 years – which is well below the market’s historical 20 year returns metrics even in a bad 20 years.
-You are not requiring stocks to deliver something that only happens 50% of the time.
+That strategy means that you would be using stocks as part of a plan.
+They would need to earn about a 2.36% average return over 20 years.
+That is well below the market’s historical 20-year returns metrics, even in a bad 20 years.
+In that case, you are not expecting stocks to deliver something that only happens 50% of the time.

 Do You Have an Action Plan to Follow If the Risk Materializes?

 Second, if stocks do poorly for a prolonged period of time, you may have to reduce your spending.
-If you had planned on spending $10,000 a year from your portfolio and stocks deliver zero returns maybe you’ll need to reduce spending to $9,500 or $9,000 a year.
+Suppose you had planned on spending $10,000 a year from your portfolio.
+If stocks were to deliver zero returns, you might need to reduce spending to $9,500 or $9,000 per year.

-For some retirees, the ability to spend more early on is sufficient compensation for taking on risk – but they know if they get prolonged poor stock market returns, they may need to reduce spending later.
-They are using stocks in retirement – but with an action plan in place.
+For some retirees, the ability to spend more early on is sufficient compensation for taking on risk.
+But they know that if they get prolonged poor stock market returns, they may need to reduce spending later.
+They are using stocks in retirement, but with an action plan in place.
 They understand the possible consequences if stock markets don’t deliver positive returns.

 How Do You Own Stocks in Retirement?

 If you meet the criteria above, the next thing to understand is how to own stocks.
-When I say “stocks” I don’t mean putting a large portion of your funds in a single stock and I don’t mean sprinkling your money across a handful of stocks that you researched or read about (unless it is a small part of your total retirement funds and you don’t require that portion to help you meet your retirement income needs).
+This doesn't mean putting a large portion of your funds in a single stock.
+It also doesn't mean sprinkling your money across a handful of stocks that you researched or read about—unless it is a small part of your total retirement funds, and you don’t require that portion to help you meet your retirement income needs.

-What I do mean is putting an appropriate portion of your money into a diversified portfolio of stock index funds.
-By doing this you get exposure to nearly 15,000 publicly traded companies across the globe and significantly reduce the amount of investment risk you are taking.
+What it should mean is putting an appropriate portion of your money into a diversified portfolio of stock index funds.
+By doing that, you get exposure to nearly 15,000 publicly traded companies across the globe.
+You also significantly reduce the amount of investment risk you are taking.